James Douglas (military officer)

-Lieutenant-General James Douglas (1645–1691), younger brother of the Duke of Queensberry, was a Scottish military officer, who served as MP for Peeblesshire in the 1685 to 1686 Parliament of Scotland.
+Lieutenant-General James Douglas (1645–1691), younger brother of the Duke of Queensberry, was a Scottish military officer, who served as Shire Commissioner for Peeblesshire in the 1685 to 1686 Parliament of Scotland.

 From 1672 to 1684, he served in the French army and the Dutch Scots Brigade, before being appointed Commander in Chief for Scotland by James II.
 After James was replaced by William III in the November 1688 Glorious Revolution, he held a number of senior commands in the 1689–1691 Williamite War in Ireland.
 He was transferred to the Low Countries in late 1690 to serve in the Nine Years War, and died of fever at Namur in 1691.

 Personal details

 James Douglas was the second son of James Douglas, 2nd Earl of Queensberry (c.
 1610 – 1671) and his wife Lady Margaret Stewart.
 The Earl signed the 1638 National Covenant, but took little part in the 1639–1651 Wars of the Three Kingdoms; arrested in 1645 for attempting to join Montrose's Royalist campaign, he was released after paying a fine.
 The Douglas family largely retained its position and estates through the various changes of regime in the 17th century.

 He married Anna Hamilton and they had two sons, James and William.
 James received a commission in his father's regiment in 1688 but resigned in October 1691 and died in 1700; William died in 1712.